GPlates/gplates-edu-app/README.md

 - `npx cap open android`
 - choose your device and click the "run" button in Android Studio

+## Deploy on ios device

+- `ionic capacitor copy ios`
+- Add an account with your Apple ID and choose the team under "signing&capabilities" in XCode
+- `ionic capacitor run ios -l --external`
+- On your ios device, go to "Settings > General > Device Management" to trust the developer

 ## Some random notes

 * nvm use 16